luyadev/luya.io/docs/guide/installation/cloud.md

 ]);
 ```

-otherwise use the session cache
+Otherwise use the session cache:

 ```php
 $config->component('session', [